A home school student must be tested at the completion of grades 3, 5, 8 and 10 by August 15th.

 A home school student who pursues a GED or High School Diploma is not released from regular home school testing requirements until LBL receives written verification that the student has been awarded the certificate.

-Parents need to contact a private tester to arrange a test for their child.
 Tests must be given by a qualified and neutral person as defined in OAR 581-021-0026(1)(e)(i).
-A test may be given by anyone who is qualified and neutral, but LBL and Oregon Department of Education provide lists of local testers as a service to you.
-If you use a tester who is not registered, please include a copy of the examiner’s qualifications with the test results.
+A test may be given by anyone who meets the legal criteria, but LBL does provide a list of local testers as a service to you.
+If you use a tester not listed with Oregon Department of Education or LBL, then please include a copy of the examiner’s qualifications with the test results.

 Testers are independent contractors, not employed by LBL or the Department of Education.
 For information on testing costs please contact testers directly.